museomix/museomix.org/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 = Helpful Links =
 [Documentation](https://www.smackcoders.com/documentation/ultimate-csv-importer-pro/how-to-import-csv).

-You can try the [live demo](http://demo.smackcoders.com/wordpressdemofour/wp-admin/admin.php?page=wp-ultimate-csv-importer-pro%2Findex.php&__module=dashboard) or request for free trial in [WordPress Ultimate CSV Importer](https://www.smackcoders.com/wp-ultimate-csv-importer-pro.html) page to generate your own WordPress test environment.
+You can try the [live demo](http://demo.smackcoders.com/wp-ultimate-csv-importer/wp-admin) or request for free trial by clicking Try Now in [WordPress Ultimate CSV Importer](https://www.smackcoders.com/wp-ultimate-csv-importer-pro.html) page to generate your own WordPress test environment.

 Read our [blog](https://www.smackcoders.com/blog/category/wordpress-products) to know more about the new [features](https://www.smackcoders.com/wp-ultimate-csv-importer-pro/features.html) of our WordPress plugins.